chantharamanee-prat/ai-construction-fe/memory-bank/activeContext.md

 - A custom dataset loader (`custom_dataset.py`) was created to load images, bounding boxes, and progress labels for multi-task training.
 - The training script (`train.py`) was extended to add a regression head to the YOLO model for progress prediction and implements a custom training loop for joint detection and regression.
 - The dataset configuration (`configs/dataset.yaml`) was updated to point to the new image directory structure.
+- The dataset splitting logic in `split_dataset.py` was updated to preserve the progress percentage distributions by processing each progress group separately.
+The script shuffles, splits according to configured ratios, and copies images and labels into the appropriate output folders.

 ## Key Technical Concepts
 - YOLO object detection model training using Ultralytics YOLOv8